 If you can demonstrate to the insurance carrier that you are committed to living a healthy lifestyle then you should have an easier time securing an affordable life insurance plan for seniors.

 Application Questions for Over 50 with Atrial Fibrillation

-To get you completely prepared for the life insurance application process, we put together a few of the most common pre-qualifying questions your agent or carrier will ask.
+To get you completely prepared for the life insurance application process, I put together a few of the most common pre-qualifying questions you will be asked.

 Be as forthcoming and honest as you possibly can.

 Trying to withhold information never works anyway since the insurance company will do quite an extensive investigation of you as an applicant.

 - When were you diagnosed with Atrial Fibrillation (A-Fib)?

 Being diagnosed with A-Fib before the age of 60 is seen as very positive.
 This is because treatments tend to be more successful for those individuals under 60 years old.

 Insurance companies figure anyone diagnosed over the age of 60 is more likely to have a stroke.
 This obviously means a bigger risk for the company.

 - Are you currently taking any medications for A-Fib?